App Volumes Architecture

 Note: The App Volumes Agent, which is installed in virtual desktops and RDSH servers, must be configured to use the appropriate local namespace. - Separate databases – A separate database is used for each instance; each site should have separate SQL servers.
 That is, you have a separate Windows Server Failover Clustering (WSFC) cluster and an SQL Server Always On availability group listener for each site, in order to achieve automatic failover within a site.

-- vCenter Server machine managers – The App Volumes Manager instance and servers at each site have machine managers registered only for the vCenter Servers from their own site.
+- vCenter Server machine managers – The App Volumes Manager instance and servers at each site have machine managers registered only for the vCenter servers from their own site.

-Table 10: Strategy for Deploying App Volumes in Multiple Sites
+Table 10: Strategy for deploying App Volumes in multiple sites

 Decision | App Volumes was set up in the second site used for Horizon (on-premises).
 A separate database and App Volumes instance deployment option was used.
 An NFS datastore was used as a common datastore among the storage groups to facilitate cross-site package replication. |